-Next up in the Sudley sewlong is the collar!
+Next up in the Sudley sewalong is how to sew the Peter Pan collar!
 This is, of course, an optional addition.
 You can add it to any of the views, blouse or dress, or you can leave it off of any of them, too.
 Your choice!
 If you do decide to add it, this post will walk you through each step to get those perfect curved peter-pan seams.

 Let’s get started…

 Start by applying lightweight fusible interfacing to the wrong side of the two collar pieces (pattern piece 4).
 Make sure it is the collar and not the undercollar since they are similar looking.

 Now place a collar piece and undercollar piece on top of each other with right sides together.
 Repeat for the other collar and undercollar set.

 Line up the outer curved edges and pin in place.

 Trim back the seam allowance to 1/8″.
 If you use pinking shears to trim, it both trims and clips/notches which helps create that nice smooth curve.

 Turn each collar section the right way around, shaping that curve with your fingers.